“It was great meeting you the other day.”

 This is a polite phrase that you say or write to people you don't know very well, who you meet in a work situation or other formal situation.
 You usually use this at the end of your conversation with someone, or a few days later when you contact them again.
 Here are other examples:

 It was great seeing you!
 Bye!

 Note that people also often say "It was great to meet you the other day."
 The differences between these are pretty small.

-"The other day" can be used in business or casual situations.
+"The other day" and "the other night" can be used in business or casual situations.